Undistraction/cssapi/README.md

 }
 ```

-The following has happend:
+In rendering these styles CSSAPI has done the following:

-- all values have been converted to rems.
-Our font stack has been rendered, `baseline` has rendered both a `font-size` based on the scale we defined and a `line-height` based on the value we configured for `baseline`.
+- all values have been converted to the default output unit of rems.
+- Our font stack has been rendered.
+- The `baseline` helper has rendered both a `font-size` based on the scale we defined and a `line-height` based on a multiple of the value we configured for `baseline`.

-- Our padding, which we described in rhtyhm units has been rendered using the `rhythm` values we defined.
-We wanted the amount of padding to double at our `mediumUp` breakpoin and because we defined a different `rhythm` value in our scope for that breakpoint, it will double _that_ value.
+- Our padding, which we described in `rhythm` units has been rendered using the `rhythm` units we defined.
+As well as a default value, we defined a scope targeting `mediumUp` and `largeUp` breakpoints which defined a different `rhythm` value to our default.
+Here we set different values in rhythm units, one for our default, and one targeted at `mediumUp`, so these values are used to generate the output value in rems.
 - `font-size` has been rendered using the scale we defined, however crucially, we tagged it using `scope`.
 This tells the library that it should use the values you have supplied for scopes to automatically generate queries for each breakpoint.
 This means you can set a single value and be sure it will be rendered across all your breakpoints _using the value appropriate for that breakpoint_.
 Rendering is clever enough to only render the minimum breakpoints necessary to achieve your intent.

-This is just the tip of the iceberg.
-Please work through the following documentation to better understand what this library allows you to do.

-If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of styled-components and cssapi.
+In this instance it can see that the `rhythm` unit changes once at the `mediumUp` breakpoint, so it adds the appropriate value within the appropriate media query.

+---

-## Docs
+## Full Docs

-### Intro

-When using traditional CSS we commonly use breakpoints to make changes to UI at different screen-widths.
-Although simple changes are easy - for example to collapse three columns to two or show a navigation menu, there is another type of change that is much harder to manage.
-We often want the spacing in our UI to increase uniformly, or our type to scale up in a sensible way.
-One option is to change the root font size, but this is a clumsy and unintuitive approach, effecting everything on the page.

-This library allows you to abstract away the *idea* of spacing or type-scales away from the *implementation* of the spacing or scales.
-This means you can describe your layout in terms of units of spacing ('rhythm units': `2.4ru`) and named type-scales ('scale:large).
-Using configuration you can then define what these *mean* at different breakpoints and have the library render the implementation.

-This gives you complete control over changes in your UI.
-Whether you want the meaning of a value to change automatically across breakpoints, or whether you want to change the meaning at different breakpoints.
-For example you can choose whether a title should always have a `scale:large`, whatever that means at a breakpoint, or you can decide that it should change from a `scale:large` to a `scale:medium` at a given breakpoint.

-### Validation

-Throughout this library, validation is used where possible to generate useful errors if you supply invalid or incorrect values and any errors should include useful messages to help you understand what's gone wrong.
-If you receive unhelpful errors, please open an issue so I can make sure they are more useful.

 ### Configuration